Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 const data = <small>Oct 2, 2020</small>
 ```

-The above strange looking code seems a JavaScrip but it is not JavaScript and it seems an HTML but not completely an HTML element.
+The above strange looking code seems a JavaScript but it is not JavaScript and it seems an HTML but not completely an HTML element.
 It is a mix of JavaScript and an HTML element.
 JSX can allow us to use HTML in JavaScript.
 The HTML element in the above JSX is _h1_ and _small_.

 #### JSX Element